EnviroDIY/ModularSensors/examples/OutdatedExamples/DRWI_CitizenScience/DRWI_SIM7080LTE/ReadMe.md

 # DRWI Sites with EnviroDIY LTE Bees<!--! {#example_drwi_ediylte} -->

-The DRWI EnviroDIY LTEbee example uses the sensors and equipment common to older stations (2016-2020) deployed by groups participating in the DRWI Citizen Science project with the Stroud Water Research Center.
-It includes a Meter Hydros 21 (CTD), a Campbell OBS3+, (Turbidity) and a SIM7080G-based EnviroDIY LTEbee for communication.
+The DRWI EnviroDIY LTE Bee example uses the sensors and equipment common to older stations (2016-2020) deployed by groups participating in the DRWI Citizen Science project with the Stroud Water Research Center.
+It includes a Meter Hydros 21 (CTD), a Campbell OBS3+ (Turbidity), and a SIM7080G-based EnviroDIY LTE Bee for communication.

 The exact hardware configuration used in this example: